-Davis Projects for Peace is an initiative for all students at the Davis United World College Scholars Program schools to design their own grassroots projects for peace that they themselves will implement anywhere in the world during the summer of 2013.
+Davis Projects for Peace is an initiative for all students at the Davis United World College Scholars Program schools to design their own grassroots projects for peace that they themselves will implement anywhere in the world during the summer of 2017.
 Through a competition on more than 90

-Davis Projects for Peace is being funded by Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who is now over 101 years old.
-She is the mother of Shelby M.C.
+away at the age of 106.
+She was the mother of Shelby M.C.
 Davis who funds the Davis United World College Scholars Program currently involving over more than 90 American colleges and universities.
-Mrs. Davis feels some urgency to spark initiatives for building prospects for peace in the world and so is committing $1 million to fund one hundred $10,000 projects for peace.
-She believes that today's youth— tomorrow's leaders— ought to be challenged to formulate and test their own ideas.
+Mrs. Davis felt some urgency to spark initiatives for building prospects for peace in the world and so committed $1million to fund one hundred $10,000 projects for peace.
+She believed that today's youth— tomorrow's leaders— ought to be challenged to formulate and test their own ideas.

 Intentionally, no clear definition is offered so as not to limit the imagination.
 Students are charged with defining what a "project for peace" might be.
 The hope is to encourage creativity, innovation and entrepreneurship.
 The overall program (all 100 projects) is to be worldwide in scope and impact, but specific projects may be undertaken anywhere and as grassroots as desired, including in the U.S.

 Undergraduate students at invited schools (including seniors who would complete their projects after graduation) are eligible.
 Groups of students from the same campus, as well as individual students, may submit

 To be considered, a student (or group of students) must submit:

 - Trinity College Projects for Peace proposal Cover Sheet